 Similarly, you can find Logan output in the logs directory while using Zeppelin notebooks.

 Figure 4: Using Logan with Zeppelin notebooks.

-At the time of this writing, we processed 7.1 Billion log lines from user workloads and filtered out 95.2% logs lines on average.
-By drastically decreasing the time spent in investigating logs, we have helped many customers debug their issues faster.
+At the time of this writing, we processed 7.1 Billion log lines from user workloads and filtered out 95.2% of log lines on average.
+By drastically decreasing the time spent investigating logs, we have helped many customers debug their issues faster.

 Logan is part of a wider effort at Qubole to help our users maximize their productivity.
 In the same spirit, we have previously built SparkLens and StreamingLens which help to optimize configurations of Spark applications.
 We also plan to open-source the code for Logan soon on Qubole’s GitHub repository.
 Stay tuned to keep up to date with our future projects.